-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll receive a comprehensive education about:
+And, most important, you’ll be knowledgeable about:

 Is There a Shortage of HVAC Technicians?